Luigi De Angelis was born in Bruxelles in 1974. He is director, set and lighting designer, and musician.

 His productions received several international recognitions: Bitef International Festival of Beograd Special Prize of the Jury, Music Theatre Now 2013 (Jonkonping, Sweden), 2 times UBU Theatre Prize in Italy.

-In 2017 he has been invited to direct a performance inspired on Diaghilev in collaboration with Kaleidoskope Ensemble in Berlin: this production was commissioned by Klara Festival and was presented in Bruges (Concertgebauw), Bruxelles (Bozar), Antwerp (DeSingel), and Berlin.
+In 2017 and in collaboration with Kaleidoskope Ensemble in Berlin he directed a production inspired on Diaghilev.
+It was commissioned by Klara Festival and was presented in Bruges (Concertgebauw), Bruxelles (Bozar), Antwerp (DeSingel), and Berlin.